What is outsourced marketing?

 How is outsourced marketing different from working with an ad agency?

-Because so many people use the terms “marketing” and “advertising” interchangeably, you might think outsourced marketing isn’t anything new.
+Because so many people interchangeably use the terms "marketing" and "advertising," you might think outsourced marketing isn't anything new.
 After all, ad agencies have been around since the 1800s.

-But outsourced marketing is different in some very key ways—and most of them benefit small or mid-sized businesses like yours.
+But outsourced marketing is different in some fundamental ways—and most of them benefit small or mid-sized businesses like yours.

 What kinds of projects represent outsourced marketing?

-There’s no limit to the kinds of projects and campaigns a marketing agency can produce.
-You can commission an agency to rebuild your website, plan and execute your social media strategy, design your print and digital ads, draft press releases and white papers, coordinate your tradeshow materials, ghostwrite all your blogs and newsletters, etc. You can contract projects and services à la carte, or as part of a comprehensive package.
+There's no limit to the kinds of projects and campaigns a marketing agency can produce.
+You can commission an agency to rebuild your website, plan and execute your social media strategy, design digital ads, draft press releases and white papers, ghostwrite your blogs and newsletters, among other things.
+You can contract projects and services à la carte or as part of a comprehensive package.

 What does outsourced marketing cost?

-This is a tough question—like asking, “what does red wine cost?”
-“What does dinner for 200 wedding guests cost?”
-From these examples you might glean that a.) there are varying levels of quality that impact outsourced marketing costs, and b.) there are often package structures available, which can reduce the cost of plural marketing service vs. paying for pieces on an à la carte basis.
-Let’s look at both variables.
+A tricky question—like asking, "what does red wine cost?"
+"What does dinner for 200 wedding guests cost?"
+From these examples, you might glean that a.) there are varying levels of quality that impact outsourced marketing costs, and b.)
+There are often package structures available, which can reduce the cost of plural marketing service vs. paying for pieces on an à la carte basis.
+Let's look at both variables.

-In 2013, just about everyone has a blog and a social media account.
-This doesn’t make them qualified to manage yours.
+Quality- In 2021, everyone has a blog and a social media presence.
+This doesn't make them qualified to manage yours.
 You can find freelancers on job board sites that will do your blogging and tweeting for peanuts.
-You can also find boutique marketing/PR firms that will manage your accounts for upwards of $10K per month.
+You can also find boutique marketing/PR firms that manage your accounts for upwards of $10K per month.
 Most small and mid-sized companies are looking for a middle-ground solution, which is what PMG offers.

 Hopefully, that gives you some background and maybe sparks some additional questions.
 For a more in-depth look at outsourced marketing, check out our comprehensive resource – The Essential Outsourced Marketing Handbook: Growing Your Business with an Agency Partner.